-The Local Health Department will provide Non-Medicaid Service Deliverables in FY23.
-Include on Attachment B the number of unduplicated Non-Medicaid patients to be served and the estimated total number for all Non-Medicaid clinical services.
-Local Health Department-Health Service analysis (LHD-HSA) data or compatible reporting system as of August 31, 2023 will provide the documentation to substantiate services that the Local Health Department has provided for this FY23 Agreement Addenda.
+The Local Health Department will provide Non-Medicaid Service Deliverables in FY24.
+On Attachment B, indicate the number of unduplicated Non-Medicaid patients to be served and the estimated total number for all Non-Medicaid clinical services.
+Local Health Department-Health Service analysis (LHD-HSA) data or compatible reporting system as of August 31, 2024 will provide the documentation to substantiate services that the Local Health Department has provided for this FY24 Agreement Addendum.
+Provide the names, specialties, and contact information (telephone, email) for all providers who approve or sign off on maternal health clinic protocols at your facility.

-3. HRMC Budget Requested to be Transferred to Low Risk
+3. HRMC Budget Requested to be Transferred to Maternity Clinic ACT 101

 As part of the policy and procedures, the Local Health Department is required to define high risk conditions that qualify pregnant and postpartum patients to receive the High Risk services.
-Since this is defined locally, there may be variations by county as to whether patients are being served in High Risk or Low Risk Maternity Clinics.
+Since this is defined locally, there may be variations by county as to whether patients are being served in High

+Risk or Low Risk Maternity Clinics.
 Therefore, the Local Health Department can move funds from High Risk to Low Risk.